erschroeder/CS201Project/README.md

 			1a.a.2 Run "Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux"
 			1a.a.3 Restart when prompted
 2. Navigate to the folder holding the programs
+3. Enter 'make'
-3. Enter 'collection'
+4. Enter 'collection'
-4. Enter a user
+5. Enter a user
-	4a.
+	5a.
 If this user already exists:
-		4a.1.
-If you are a returning user, enter 'y' for yes, verifying this is your file 4a.2.
+		5a.1.
+If you are a returning user, enter 'y' for yes, verifying this is your file 5a.2.
 If you are a new user, enter 'n' for no, and it will reprompt for a new username
-5. Follow the prompts for what you want to do (additional instructions below)
+6. Follow the prompts for what you want to do (additional instructions below)

 NOTE: All of the following instructions assume you have completed the 'Getting Started' Steps